First it was paddle power. Then, it was pedal foot drives. Is the next step jet-powered kayaks?

-"The Jet Kayak is quieter then any personal watercraft out there," says Hummel.
+"The Jet-powered Kayak is quieter than any personal watercraft out there," says Hummel.
 "We were using it on the Chesapeake Bay and had a pod of 20 to 30 dolphins swimming on all sides.
 They weren't disturbed by the noise."

 For fishng, the kayak is outfitted with multiple Scotty rod holders and can be rigged to your liking.
 The JetKayak runs in as little as 10 inches of water.
 Plus, the jet pump has a weed-cutter at the intake to get you through minor vegetation.